bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.15.16 =
+* Fix - Prevent forgotten password notification to be sent twice
+* Fix - Filtering bookings by booking group showed bookings from all repeated groups
+* Fix - JS error when loading events of a larger scope (e.g. week to month) if "Load events every" option is too low

 = 1.15.15 - 2023/10/18 =
 * Tweak - Do not empty booking form if add to cart failed with WooCommerce
 * Tweak - Change booking status icons to one specific icon per status